-The parent carboxylic acids for these salts are all medium-chain (C{6-12}) fatty acids.
-The acids include naturally occurring straight-chain fatty acids and synthetically produced fatty acids with branched chains.
-The lead(2+) salts of these acids are a subset of a large class of industrially important metal salts of fatty acids collectively identified as metallic soaps.
-This subset of metallic soaps is of definite chemical composition based on their Chemical Abstracts Service chemical names and formulae as listed in the Australian Inventory of Chemical Substances (the Inventory).
-The entries on the Inventory specify the ratio of lead(2+) to carboxylic acid in these salts as 1:2.
+The parent carboxylic acids for these salts are medium-chain (C{6-12}) naturally occurring straight-chain fatty acids and synthetically produced fatty acids with branched chains.
+The lead salts of these acids are a subset of a large class of industrially important metal salts of fatty acids collectively identified as metal soaps.
+This subset of metal soaps is of indefinite chemical composition based on their Chemical Abstracts Service chemical names and formulae as listed in the Australian Inventory of Chemical Substances (the Inventory), and they can contain free fatty acids and/or other counterions in addition to the stoichiometric lead salts.

-The risk assessment of these chemicals has been conducted as a group because all seven substances are well-defined lead salts of structurally and chemically similar medium-chain fatty acids.
-Although these salts are sparingly soluble in water, they can all potentially release toxic lead(2+) ions which provides a common source of toxicity for each of these substances.
+The risk assessment of these chemicals has been conducted as a group because all seven substances are lead (predominantly in the 2+ oxidation state) salts of structurally and chemically similar medium-chain fatty acids.
+Although these salts are sparingly soluble in water, they can all potentially release lead(2+) ions which provides a common source of toxicity for each of these substances.
 Furthermore, the potential environmental exposure pathways for chemicals in this group are similar based on specific industrial uses as driers in coating products such as paints, lacquers and varnishes.
 Based on these considerations, the chemicals in this group are each expected to have generally similar environmental fate and ecotoxicity profiles.